 Tim's first job in Seattle was at The Space Needle, selling trinkets and volcano dirt to unsuspecting foreign tourists for about a year.
 After that he worked at the University Book Store, where he met several people who would become near and dear and remain his core social circle well after leaving the job; as a contract worker at Microsoft for a number of cycles doing quality control on the Encarta Reference CD/DVD-ROM package; and for the baseball magazine The Grand Salami, where he honed his skills as a desktop publisher.
 In 2003 he "set up shop" as Constellation Design, a one-man web and print design & production business.

 Having had the good fortune to be born to well-traveled parents, Tim has been able to see much of the world.
 To date he's been to Mexico, Canada, Egypt, Italy (briefly), China, England, Australia, New Zealand, and Japan.
 He's picked up a little Spanish and French along the way and studied enough Japanese in college to get by for a few weeks in the Land of the Rising Sun.
 He has yet to go to India or the Moon.

-A baseball fan since infancy, Tim is a Seattle Mariners season ticket holder and can often be found in the upper deck of Safeco Field, where he has been known to expatiate on the merits of the stolen base and the evils of the designated hitter rule.
+A baseball fan since infancy, Tim is a Seattle Mariners season ticket holder and can often be found in the upper deck of the ballpark by Elliott Bay with a corporately-sponsored name, where he has been known to expatiate on the merits of the stolen base and the evils of the designated hitter rule.
 His all-time favorite ballclub is the 1985 St. Louis Cardinals and he dreams of the day when another team can win a championship primarily with jackrabbit baserunners and without a 25-homer man.